George Brent: Military service

 In 1942, Brent, an accomplished pilot who had tried and, because of age, failed to enlist in the armed services, temporarily retired from films to teach flying as a civilian flight instructor with the Civilian Pilot Training Program, and later became a pilot in the US Coast Guard for the duration of the war.

-His final film for Warner Bros. was My Reputation with Barbara Stanwyck, filmed from November 1943 to January 1944; except for previews for military audiences, it was not released until 1946.
+His final film for Warner Bros. was My Reputation his fifth and last film with Barbara Stanwyck, filmed from November 1943 to January 1944; except for previews for military audiences, it was not released until 1946.
 Brent acted on radio during this period.

 Freelance actor

 While Brent returned to his acting career after WWII, he never recaptured his former popularity but during the immediate post war period he still remained a star of big budget films.
 RKO used him as Hedy Lamarr's leading man in Experiment Perilous (1944).
-For Hal Wallis he did The Affairs of Susan (1945) with Joan Fontaine then Tomorrow Is Forever (1946) at International with Claudette Colbert and Orson Welles.
+For Hal Wallis he did The Affairs of Susan (1945) with Joan Fontaine, then Tomorrow Is Forever (1946) at International with Claudette Colbert and Orson Welles.

 He returned to RKO for The Spiral Staircase (1946), a huge success.
 At Universal he was teamed with Lucille Ball in Lover Come Back (1946), then he made Temptation (1946) with Oberon and Edward Small at International.

 Brent went to Eagle Lion to make a comedy Out of the Blue (1947) and Columbia for The Corpse Came C.O.D.
 (1947) with Blondell.
 Universal teamed him with Yvonne De Carlo in Slave Girl (1947).

 Brent was one of several names in Christmas Eve (1947) for Benedict Bogeaus and Luxury Liner (1948) at MGM, a remake of the 1933 film in which Brent had appeared.

 He went to Republic to star in Angel on the Amazon (1948) and in Universal's Red Canyon (1949) played the father of the star, Ann Blyth.
 At the same studio he was third lead in Illegal Entry (1949) then had the lead in a "B" The Kid from Cleveland (1949).
 He supported Colbert in Bride for Sale (1950) at RKO.

 The budgets of Brent's films continued to shrink.
 He did two for Lippert Pictures: F.B.I.
 Girl (1951) and The Last Page (1952), the latter shot in England with Diana Dors.
 There was Montana Belle (1952) with Jane Russell then two for Monogram: Tangier Incident (1953) and Mexican Manhunt (1953).